dell/csm-docs/content/docs/features/powerflex.md

 This feature extends CSI specification to add the capability to create crash-consistent snapshots of a group of volumes.
 PowerFlex driver implements this extension in v1.5.
 This feature is currently in Technical Preview.
 To use this feature users have to deploy csi-volumegroupsnapshotter side-car as part of the PowerFlex driver.
+More details can be found here: [dell-csi-volumegroup-snapshotter](https://github.com/dell/csi-volumegroup-snapshotter).

 ## Volume Expansion Feature